5 Things Actors Need to Update Regularly

-An acting career requires a lot of maintenance.
-Once we hit certain milestones it is easy to feel like we’ve “made it” and forget that our careers and presentation grow and change with us.
+An acting career requires lots of maintenance.
+Once we hit certain milestones it’s easy to feel like we’ve “made it” and forget that our careers and presentation grow and change with us.
 It’s important to keep certain materials updated to reflect that.
 Here are some things you should keep maintaining as you go.

 2. Media Presence

 Keeping websites, social platforms and anything you update with career developments current is important.
 If a casting director looks you up, you want to have these in shape.
 Make sure you have current photos, and any news items, resumes or reels updated.
 But beyond content, you want to make sure your format is up to date.
 Website layouts, platforms and features go in and out of style.
 You want your media presence to keep up with the times.